 Penicillin 4 million units IV every 4 hours

-In many countries, penicillin G is still the first-choice for invasive meningococcal disease.
-However, because many countries, including the US, have increasing incidence of isolates with reduced susceptibility to penicillin, those countries typically give initial treatment with a 3rd-generation cephalosporin, such as ceftriaxone or cefotaxime.
+In many countries, penicillin G is still the first choice for invasive meningococcal disease.
+However, because many countries, including the US, have increasing incidence of isolates with reduced susceptibility to penicillin, those countries typically give initial treatment with a third-generation cephalosporin, such as ceftriaxone or cefotaxime.
 Also, when penicillin is used, follow-up treatment with ceftriaxone, ciprofloxacin, or rifampin is necessary to eliminate nasopharyngeal carriage.
-Recently, 2 isolates in Costa Rica and 6 in India have been reported to be resistant to both penicillin and 3rd-generation cephalosporins.
+There have been reports of isolates resistant to both penicillin and third-generation cephalosporins.

 Prevention of Meningococcal Diseases

 In adults, a fluoroquinolone (ciprofloxacin or levofloxacin 500 mg or ofloxacin 400 mg) orally for 1 dose; for children ≥ 1 month, ciprofloxacin 20 mg/kg orally for 1 dose (maximum dose 500 mg)

 Azithromycin is not routinely recommended, but a recent study showed that a single 500-mg dose was equivalent to rifampin for chemoprophylaxis and so could be an alternative for patients with contraindications to recommended drugs.

-Ciprofloxacin-resistant meningococcal disease is rare but has been reported in several countries (Greece, England, Wales, Australia, Spain, Argentina, France, India) and in 2 US states (North Dakota, Minnesota).
+Ciprofloxacin-resistant meningococcal disease is rare but has been reported in several countries (Greece, England, Wales, Australia, Spain, Argentina, France, and India) and in 2 US states (North Dakota and Minnesota).
 When choosing an antibiotic for postexposure prophylaxis, clinicians should consider reports of local ciprofloxacin-resistant meningococci.

-See Meningococcal Vaccine Meningococcal Vaccine The meningococcal serogroups that most often cause meningococcal disease in the US are serogroups B, C, and Y. Serogroups A and W cause disease outside the US.
-Current vaccines are directed... read more for more information, including indications Indications The meningococcal serogroups that most often cause meningococcal disease in the US are serogroups B, C, and Y. Serogroups A and W cause disease outside the US.
-Current vaccines are directed... read more , contraindications and precautions Contraindications and Precautions The meningococcal serogroups that most often cause meningococcal disease in the US are serogroups B, C, and Y. Serogroups A and W cause disease outside the US.
-Current vaccines are directed... read more , dosing and administration Dose and Administration The meningococcal serogroups that most often cause meningococcal disease in the US are serogroups B, C, and Y. Serogroups A and W cause disease outside the US.
-Current vaccines are directed... read more , and adverse effects Adverse Effects The meningococcal serogroups that most often cause meningococcal disease in the US are serogroups B, C, and Y. Serogroups A and W cause disease outside the US.
-Current vaccines are directed... read more .
+See Meningococcal Vaccine Meningococcal Vaccine The meningococcal serogroups that most often cause meningococcal disease in the United States are serogroups B, C, and Y. Serogroups A and W cause disease outside the United States.
+Current... read more for more information, including indications Indications The meningococcal serogroups that most often cause meningococcal disease in the United States are serogroups B, C, and Y. Serogroups A and W cause disease outside the United States.
+Current... read more , contraindications and precautions Contraindications and Precautions The meningococcal serogroups that most often cause meningococcal disease in the United States are serogroups B, C, and Y. Serogroups A and W cause disease outside the United States.
+Current... read more , dosing and administration Dose and Administration The meningococcal serogroups that most often cause meningococcal disease in the United States are serogroups B, C, and Y. Serogroups A and W cause disease outside the United States.
+Current... read more , and adverse effects Adverse Effects The meningococcal serogroups that most often cause meningococcal disease in the United States are serogroups B, C, and Y. Serogroups A and W cause disease outside the United States.
+Current... read more .
 See also the vaccine schedules for children and adults from the Centers for Disease Control and Prevention (CDC) and meningococcal vaccine recommendations from the Advisory Committee on Immunization Practices (ACIP).

 There are several meningococcal vaccines:

-2 quadrivalent conjugate vaccines (MenACWY-D and MenACWY-CRM) that protect against 4 of the 6 common pathogenic serogroups of meningococcus (all but B and X)
+Three quadrivalent conjugate vaccines (MenACWY-D, MenACWY-CRM, and MenACWY-TT) that protect against 4 of the 6 common pathogenic serogroups of meningococcus (all but B and X) are available.

-A bivalent conjugate vaccine that protects against serogroups C and Y that is available only in combination with tetanus toxoid and Haemophilus influenzae type b vaccine (Hib-MenCY-TT) is approved for children 6 weeks through 18 months of age at increased risk of meningococcal disease; however, Hib-MenCY-TT is no longer available in the US (1 Prevention reference Meningococci (Neisseria meningitidis) are gram-negative diplococci that cause meningitis and meningococcemia.
+A bivalent conjugate vaccine that protects against serogroups C and Y is available only in combination with tetanus toxoid and Haemophilus influenzae type b vaccine (Hib-MenCY-TT) is approved for children 6 weeks through 18 months of age at increased risk of meningococcal disease; however, Hib-MenCY-TT is no longer available in the US (1 Prevention reference Meningococci (Neisseria meningitidis) are gram-negative diplococci that cause meningitis and meningococcemia.
 Symptoms, usually severe, include headache, nausea, vomiting, photophobia... read more ).

-2 monovalent vaccines against serogroup B (MenB-4C and MenB-FHbp)
+Two monovalent vaccines that protect against serogroup B (MenB-4C and MenB-FHbp) are available.

-All children should receive MenACWY-D or MenACWY-CRM at age 11 or 12 years, with a booster dose at age 16 years (see also the routine childhood vaccination schedule Childhood Vaccination Schedule Vaccination follows a schedule recommended by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, the American Academy of Family Physicians, and the American... read more ).
-Either of these vaccines is also recommended for adults who are at increased risk.
+All children should receive a quadrivalent conjugate vaccine at age 11 or 12 years, with a booster dose at age 16 years (see also the routine childhood vaccination schedule Childhood Vaccination Schedules Vaccination has been extremely effective in preventing serious disease and in improving health worldwide.
+Because of vaccines, infections that were once very common and/or fatal (eg, smallpox... read more ).
+These vaccines are also recommended for adults who are at increased risk.